Lightning-AI/pytorch-lightning/README.md

 **Are there plans to support Python 2?**
 Nope.

+**Are there plans to support virtualenv?**
+Nope.
+Please use anaconda or miniconda.

 ## Bleeding edge
 If you can't wait for the next release, install the most up to date code with:
 ```bash